f2knpw/Parrot-Disco-Formation-flight/README.md

 ## About
 Disco4G is a software modification (softmod) for the Parrot Disco drone.

-My mod uses Disco4g (which must be installed) and more specifically the Dailyknowmores's parachute mod fork.
+My mod uses Disco4g and more specifically the Dailyknowmores's parachute mod fork (V1.2).